Confectionery in the English Renaissance: Sweetmeats

 "Sweetmeats" is a term that encompasses a wide range of confections prepared with sugar.
 Quince was a versatile and popular fruit in the Renaissance.
 It was used for medicinal preparations and eaten preserved, jellied, and as the main ingredient in marmalades.
 Marmalade in the Renaissance was a quince paste cooked in sugar, sometimes enhanced with rosewater, spices, perfumes such as musk, and fruit juices.
 It would be set in decorative moulds and could be served with comfits placed on top.

 Syrup is a sugar-based confection made by boiling sugar and water, either served alone or with candied fruits or other flavourings.
 Syrups as a fruit preservative gained popularity with the lower classes once the price of sugar dropped in the late sixteenth century.
 Before this, upper-class women made it at home.
 The use of syrup as a preservative originated in Arabic countries; England was exposed to it through the import of preserved citrus fruits.

 Conserves were made "by pounding fresh herbs, flowers or fruits with sugar to form a thick, sticky mass."
 They were most often made with aromatic flowers and could be enhanced with medicinal ingredients.
 Some popular examples include the conserves of red roses, marigolds, violets, chicory, rosemary, lavender, barberries, apricots, and oranges.

-Biscuits were present both at court banquets and in the household.
+Biscuits (cookies in the United States and Canada) were present both at court banquets and in the household.
 Their name means "twice-cooked", alluding to the method of baking that gives them a crispy crust.
 Another method of preparation was to boil the dough in a sugar syrup, resulting in a different texture.
 Biscuits would be made into a variety of shapes, such as letters and knots, and frequently served at court.
-Marchpane, made from almond paste, rosewater, and powdered sugar, was easily moulded into any form.
+Marzipan, made from almond paste, rosewater, and powdered sugar, was easily moulded into any form.
 Wafers were made by cooking batter between patterned irons and could be rolled into a cone and filled with something sweet.
-They could be flavoured with orangeflower water or coffee.
+They could be flavoured with orange flower water or coffee.